antiPhaseDomain/Silence/README.md

 ## What is this?

-An interactive design language, Component Library, and Component Generator.
+An interactive design language creator.
+Includes vanilla javascript components, a component library and sandbox.

 * ES6/7
 * async/await